 Software name: Audacity

 As far as audio editing software goes, Audacity is about as easy as it gets.
-Thats not to sayÂ its easy, if you haven't edited audio before then the whole concept can get a little bewildering.
-However with a minimal of practice you should be able to make fast work of editing.
+Which is not to say it's falling off a log: if you haven't edited audio before then the whole concept can get a little bewildering.
+However, with a little practice, you should be able to make fast work of editing.

 There has been error in communication with Booktype server.
 Not sure right now where is the problem.